Worried about taking your new baby boating? Here’s how to make sure a baby or infant is safe boarding and cruising on a recreational boat

 An infant life jacket has a built in “heads up” cushion with a loop handle at the top, along with a strap that goes between the legs (to keep the jacket from sliding up).
 They are intended to fit snug and raise the infant’s head out of the water.

-See our full selection of recommended infant & baby life jackets
+See our full selection of infant & baby life jackets

 Safe Boating with an Infant Baby